It starts like any other day. A hot cuppa, email, work. Then it happens.

 Cut it from your life?

 Let’s be real.
 That's not happening and doesn't sound fun.
 Most of us are inseparable from our mobiles.

 They’re where we communicate, keep up on current events or sneak in a Candy Crush session at work.

 It's possible to whip your bill into shape without sacrificing comforts.

-We’re about to show you how to put your phone bill through bootcamp!
+We’re about to show you how to put your mobile bill through bootcamp!

 All you need to do is carve out a few minutes of your day and tackle one of the 15 actionable techniques below.

 Let's be honest.
 Mobiles have become one of the must-have utilities in most people's lives.
 Everyone has one--even grandma.